-Most health information managers earn a bachelor’s degree in business administration, and earn either an MBA in healthcare management, or possibly a master’s degree in healthcare informatics or healthcare management.
-Public administration, nursing or another health care field is also a suitable background.
+Most health information managers earn a bachelor’s degree in business administration and earn either an MBA in healthcare management or possibly a master’s or MBA degree in healthcare informatics or healthcare management.
+Public administration degree, nursing or another health care field degree is also a suitable background.

 It is not necessary to have a clinical background to succeed as a health information manager, but some experienced clinicians do transfer into this career and do well.